pratiktri/server_init_harden/README.md

 Stable.
 Production ready.

-## *** __WARNING__ ***
+## ***WARNING***

-This script can potentially make your server/VPS inaccessible.
+This script can potentially make your server inaccessible.

-If your network connection gets reset during this operation; you, most likely, **won't be able to log back in to the server**.
+**If your network connection gets reset during this operation; you won't be able to log back in to the server**.

 ### Trust on VPS
-We assume that you trust your VPS provider.

-What does that mean?

-This script generates username, password (for the user AND _root_), SSH Key, SSH Key Passphrase __on the server__.
+This script generates username, password (for the user AND _root_), SSH Key, SSH Key Passphrase **on the server**.
 Infact, we store both the SSH Keys (Public & Private) on the server after the operation completes.
-Again, all of these are available in the log file that the script generates as well.
 Your VPS _can_ see all of these.

 So, if you think your server/VPS provider might snoop on you - all these security won't really matter.
-The security this script provides is from actors other than your server/VPS and you.
+The security this script provides is from actors other than your server(VPS) and you.

 ## Usage